eclipse-opendut/opendut/doc/src/user-manual/carl/setup.md

 - You can configure the log level of CARL via the environment variable `OPENDUT_LOG`.
   For example, to only show INFO logging and above, set it as `OPENDUT_LOG=info`.
   For more fine-grained control, see the documentation here: <https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#directives>
+- CARL can optionally load a footer for display in LEA.
+  Simply place a HTML file into `/etc/opendut-carl/footer.html` with the contents you want displayed in the footer.
 - The general configuration of CARL can be set via environment variables or by manually creating a configuration file under `/etc/opendut/carl.toml`.
   The environment variables use the TOML keys in the configuration file, joined by underscores and in capital letters.
   For example, to configure the `network.bind.host` use the environment variable `NETWORK_BIND_HOST`.